lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 * _Object-Based Flatness Error Measure._ This error measure is the angle α between the chords (AC) and (CB) passing through the real mid-point C. As the angle approaches 180° the edge becomes flat.
 The threshold is the angle over which the edge is viewed as flat.

-* _Attribute-Based Error Measure._ Referring to **Figure 8-25**(right), this error measure is the distance between ai the linearly interpolated value of an attribute at the midpoint and the actual value of this attribute at the edge midpoint am .
+* _Attribute-Based Error Measure._ Referring to **Figure 8-25**(right), this error measure is the distance between ai the linearly interpolated value of an attribute at the midpoint and the actual value of this attribute at the edge midpoint am.

 * _Image-Based Geometric Error Measure._ This error measure is the distance, in pixels, between the line (AB) projected in image space to the midpoint C also projected in image space.
 Because the computation involves projection through the current camera matrix, this error measure is view-dependent.
 As a result, the tessellation may be crude in portions of the mesh away from the camera.
 Note that one of the disadvantages of this approach is that tessellation may be required each time the camera is repositioned relative to the mesh.